Sensory-Friendly Performances

 What is a Sensory-Friendly Performance?

-This version of Snow White is approximately an hour long and has been adapted to facilitate a sensory-friendly environment.
+The performance is approximately an hour long and has been adapted to facilitate a sensory-friendly environment.
 Some of the adaptations are listed below.

 • Abbreviated performance length

-• Materials are provided before the performance to assist with arrival and the process of attending live performance in a theater.
+• Materials are provided before the performance to assist with arrival and the process of attending live performance in a theater

 • House lights remain on at half brightness.